mk-fg/fgtk/README.md

 Scripts - mostly wrappers around ffmpeg and pulseaudio - to work with (process) various media files and streams.

+###### video_to_ogg

+Straightforward "ffmpeg -f wav | oggenc" script to convert any media that has sound to an ogg file.

+###### flv_merge

-"flv_merge" there can be used to merge multiple segments of video downloaded from some streaming service (e.g. twitch.tv) into one full flv via tricky ffmpeg h264/aac [stream concatenation functionality](http://ffmpeg.org/trac/ffmpeg/wiki/How%20to%20concatenate%20%28join%2C%20merge%29%20media%20files).
+Merges multiple segments of video downloaded from some streaming service (e.g. twitch.tv) into one full flv via tricky ffmpeg h264/aac [stream concatenation functionality](http://ffmpeg.org/trac/ffmpeg/wiki/How%20to%20concatenate%20%28join%2C%20merge%29%20media%20files).

+###### parec_from_flash

-"parec_from_flash" creates null-sink in pulseaudio and redirects browser flash plugin audio output stream to it, also starting "parec" and oggenc to record/encode whatever happens there.
+Creates null-sink in pulseaudio and redirects browser flash plugin audio output stream to it, also starting "parec" and oggenc to record/encode whatever happens there.

 Can be useful to convert video to podcast if downloading flv is tricky for whatever reason.

+###### pa_track_hostory

-"pa_track_hostory" queries pa sinks for specific pid (which it can start) and writes "media.name" (usually track name) history, which can be used to record played track names from e.g. online radio stream in player-independent fashion.
+Queries pa sinks for specific pid (which it can start) and writes "media.name" (usually track name) history, which can be used to record played track names from e.g. online radio stream in player-independent fashion.

-And other stuff doing similar things.
+###### totty

+Wrapper around awesome [img2xterm](https://github.com/rossy2401/img2xterm) tool to display images in a color-capable terminal (e.g. xterm).

+Useful to query "which image is it" right from tty.
+Quality of the resulting images is kinda amazing, given tty limitations.

 #### notifications